 Her photographic journey started in the black and white darkroom and this experience is still a major influence on her work.

 Pauline has embraced the change to digital photography and enjoys the many creative advantages it has .
 She is currently been working with a camera that has had its Infra Red filter removed.
 This means that there is no pretence that the resulting photographs represent anything other than an artifice, but that it offers a different outlet for artistic expression.
 The use of normal photographic technique is still there but the pictures reveal a surreal world where there are no colours but light or dark tones depending on how much IR radiation the subject emits.

-She has won many professional awards within the region, her work has been published in books and magazines.
+Her work has been published in books and magazines.
 Pauline’s photographs can be seen at the Gallery of the Somerset Guild of Craftsmen in Broad St, Wells